 Locator Super: Marathon, Florida Keys

-Video: Video to match this story is available on the Florida Keys News Bureau's FTP server, download information below.
-Video can also be downloaded via Google Drive link here.
+Video: Video to match this story to be uploaded to FTP sites beginning by 1 p.m.
+Thursday, Feb.
+2. Footage also is available on the Florida Keys News Bureau's FTP server or via Google Link here.

 Folder: News Video

 *Access and download files from the FTP site using dedicated software such as Fetch.